lifelib-dev/lifelib/makedocs/source/libraries/appliedlife/index.rst

 Overview
 -----------

-The **appliedlife** library features :mod:`~appliedlife.LifeIntegra`, a comprehensive and practical projection model designed for real-world actuarial tasks.
+The **appliedlife** library features :mod:`~appliedlife.IntegratedLife`, a comprehensive and practical projection model designed for real-world actuarial tasks.

-The :mod:`~appliedlife.LifeIntegra` model offers several key features:
+The :mod:`~appliedlife.IntegratedLife` model offers several key features:

 * **Multiple Products:** The model currently supports VA GMAB and GMDB products, with plans to add more in future releases.